 In the time-boxed draft evaluation meeting, teams showcase their first draft plans to obtain feedback from product owners and other relevant stakeholders.
 Embarking on this feedback activity helps flag and resolve all potential issues before the final management review takes place.
 Risks and dependencies are evaluated for potential issues and a detailed roadmap is created with the steps required for their resolution.

-Confidence vote & retrospective feedback session
+Hold a confidence vote and retrospective feedback session

 3 steps for effective PI planning